Why Study OT at E-Town

 E-town College's Occupational Therapy (OT) program is the second oldest accredited program in Pennsylvania, offers a five-year academic program in occupational therapy, which blends a liberal arts education with professional studies.
 By completing the program through E-town College, you’ll graduate with a Bachelor of Science in Health and Occupation (through 2021) or a Bachelor of Science in Health Science, and a Master of Science in Occupational Therapy or the entry-level doctoral (OTD) degree.
-At present, the 3+2 master’s degree and 3+3 doctoral degree programs are exclusively available to E-town occupational therapy students, with over 95% of our senior students enrolling in and completing the master’s degree, and 100% passing their certification exams!
+At present, the 3+2 master’s degree and 3+3 doctoral degree programs are exclusively available to E-town occupational therapy students, with over 95% of our senior students enrolling in and completing the master’s degree, and 99% passing their certification exams!

 Admission to the Occupational Therapy program at Elizabethtown College is selective.
 Several factors distinguish our program from others:

 - Emphasis placed on liberal arts education—you’ll be educated in the college's core curriculum in various subjects, which integrates and supports learning about occupational therapy.

 - Five-year, entry-level Master's degree or six-year entry level doctoral program.
 Unlike most other schools in which you apply to the OT program in your second or third year of college, with E-town, you apply and are accepted as an OT student for the first year of college with no reapplication for the graduate program.

 Learn from professionals who have worked in a clinic.
 Our faculty members represent a wealth of specialty clinical practice across all ages – from newborns to the elderly – in various settings such as hospitals, inpatient and outpatient rehabilitation centers, psychiatric hospitals, schools, homes, community health programs, and international settings.
 They are experts in research, theory, clinical reasoning and clinical intervention.